Tawau: Public services

 Tawau's court complex is on Dunlop Street.
 It contains the High Court, Sessions Court, and the Magistrate Court.
 Syariah Court is located at Abaca Street.
 The district police headquarters is on Tanjung Batu Street, and other police station are sited throughout the district including Wallace Bay, Bombalai, Bergosong, Kalabakan, Seri Indah and LTB Tawau.
 Police substations (Pondok Polis) are found in Tass Bt.
 17, Apas Parit, Merotai, Quin Hill, Balung Kokos, Titingan, Kinabutan and Burmas areas, and the Tawau Prison is in the town centre.

-Tawau has one public hospital, four public health clinics, three maternal and child health clinics, seven village clinics, one mobile clinic and two 1Malaysia clinics.
+Tawau has one public hospital, four public health clinics, three maternal and child health clinics, seven village clinics, one mobile clinic, and two community clinics.
 Tawau Hospital, on Tanjung Batu Street, is the town's main hospital and an important healthcare facility for patients from Semporna, Lahad Datu, Kunak, and Sandakan.
 Indonesian patients near the border area also frequently visit the hospital.
 Tawau Specialist Polyclinics (TSPC) is a walk-in healthcare clinic that sees patients from Tawau and surrounding areas as well as patients from neighbouring Philippines and Indonesia.
 TSPC has a range of medical specialists, a medical laboratory and radiology services.
 The hospital has undergone a series of modernisations since 1990 with the construction of specialist clinics, Central Sterile Services Department (CSSD), new wards and operation theatres.
 Tawau Specialist Hospital is the only private hospital in the town.
 The Tawau Regional Library is one of three regional libraries in Sabah, the others are at Keningau and Sandakan.
 These libraries are operated by the Sabah State Library department.
 Some schools, colleges, or universities have private libraries.

 There are many government or state schools in and around the town.
 Secondary schools include Sekolah Menengah Kebangsaan Kinabutan, Sekolah Menengah Kebangsaan Jalan Apas, Sekolah Menengah Kebangsaan Kabota, and Sekolah Menengah Kebangsaan Pasir Putih.
 The town has two private schools, called the Sabah Chinese High School (Sekolah Tinggi Cina Sabah) and Vision Secondary School (Sekolah Menengah Visi).
 Tawau has two of the three A-Level education centres in the state of Sabah—the Institute of Science and Management (ISM) and Maktab Rendah Sains Mara Tawau.
 A teacher-training college called Tawau Teacher Training Institute is found in the town.
 For tertiary education the town has the Tawau Community College and GIATMARA Tawau, and campuses of two universities, Universiti Teknologi MARA and Open University Malaysia.